-For example, there is limited understanding of the factors related to the stagnating CPR, the regional disparities in teenage pregnancy and the high proportion of indirect causes of maternal mortality to support targeted policy and programmatic interventions.
+In addition, Sri Lanka is currently undergoing a serious economic crisis mainly due to the effects of the COVID-19 pandemic characterised by high and unsustainable debt levels, increasingly high inflation and low foreign exchange reserves.
+179 This has potential to impact on the government's ability to provide quality SRH services and information.
+There is also limited understanding of the factors related to SRH issues including the stagnating CPR, the regional disparities in teenage pregnancy and the high proportion of indirect causes of maternal mortality to support targeted policy and programmatic interventions.